DanyLLL/Othello-Board-Game/README.md

-# Othello-Board-Game
+## ⚫⚪ Othello (Reversi) - Developed in Python
-A Tkinter graphic application of the famous board game Othello, developed in Python.
+A Python, Tkinter graphic application to play Othello with all the game's rules included.